iter8-tools/docs/docs/getting-started/concepts.md

 ---

 # Iter8
-Iter8 is a metrics-driven release optimizer built for DevSecOps, MLOps, SRE and data science teams.
-Iter8 makes it easy to ensure that new versions of apps and ML models perform well, are secure, and maximize business value.
+Iter8 is the Kubernetes testing platform built for DevSecOps, MLOps, SRE and data science teams.
+Iter8 makes it easy to ensure that new versions of apps and ML models perform well and maximize business value.

 ## Iter8 experiment
 <p align='center'>
   <img alt-text="load-test-http" src="../../images/iter8-intro-dark.png" width="70%" />
 </p>

-Iter8 experiments make it simple to collect performance, risk, and business metrics for apps and ML models, assess, compare and validate one or more app/ML model versions, promote the winning version, and maximize business value in each release.
+Iter8 experiments makes it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.

+## Service-level Objectives

+Service-level objectives (SLOs) are the acceptable limits for application metrics.
+Iter8 enables specification of both upper and lower limits for metric values.

 ## Experiment chart
 Iter8 experiment charts are [Helm charts](https://helm.sh/docs/topics/charts/) under the covers, and enable simple, declarative, and reusable metrics-driven experiments.
 Iter8 combines experiment charts with user supplied values to generate runnable `experiment.yaml` files or Kubernetes experiment manifests.
 The former is used for running experiments in the local environment, while the latter is used for running experiments inside Kubernetes.